 Computing is taught as a subject in its own right and as a tool across the curriculum.
 We have a fully-equipped ICT suite of 20 work stations, laptops and a range of other ICT equipment including Probots, data logging equipment, video cameras and Lego Mindstorm/ We Do resources.

 Religious Education follows the Buckinghamshire agreed syllabus and is designed to contribute educationally to the development of the children as individuals and members of society.
 The children will be taught about the rites and customs of some of the world’s major religions.
 Parents have the right under the 1993 Education Act to withdraw their children from R.E. and collective worship and should contact the Head teacher if they wish to exercise this right.

 History and Geography are taught as part of the N.C. requirements and the children will study specific periods and themes in history, conduct a study of the locality, learn map-reading skills, and cover a range of physical and regional geography.
 A number of educational visits are made to support the humanities curriculum.

 Musical emphasis is on participation and creativity and the music curriculum extends beyond the classroom.
-There is specialist tuition from peripatetic teachers of violin, recorder,’ cello, classical guitar, clarinet, flute and brass instruments.
-Elangeni has a School Choir, which meets weekly, and the Elangeni School Orchestra which is led by a specialist teacher.
-Each year we participate in musical events such as the Amersham Schools Music Festival, Echoes at the Royal Albert Hall and Young Voices at The O2 Arena.
+There is specialist tuition from peripatetic teachers of violin, recorder,’ cello, classical guitar, clarinet, flute, piano and brass instruments.
+Elangeni has a School Choir, which meets weekly, as does the Elangeni School Orchestra and Guitar Ensemble both led by specialist teachers from the Buckinghamshire Music Trust.
+Each year we participate in musical events.

 In Art and Craft children are given the opportunity to experience a wide range of activities.
 They are encouraged to use various media to explore colour, line, tone and texture.
 They will also learn about influential artists and architects.
 A dedicated Art and Craft room is available where small groups are able to cook and participate in pottery, art and needlework.